 Defined by HIMSS, (Healthcare Information and Management Systems Society) interoperability in healthcare refers to “the ability of different information systems, devices, and applications to access, exchange, integrate and cooperatively use data in a coordinated manner, within and across organizational, regional and national boundaries, to provide timely and seamless portability of information and optimize the health of individuals and populations globally.

 "Health data exchange architectures, application interfaces, and standards enable data to be accessed and shared appropriately and securely across the complete spectrum of care”.

 FHIR vs. HL7: What's the Difference?

-FHIR was built based on other standards such as HL7 v2 and HL7 v3.
+FHIR was built based on other standards, such as HL7 v2 and HL7 v3.
 The main difference is that FHIR makes use of RESTful web services and open web technologies.
-These technologies are familiar to most developers, reducing the learning curve and having lower barriers of entry compared with other standards.
+These technologies are familiar to most developers, reducing the learning curve and having lower barriers to entry compared with other standards.

 FHIR offers a variety of options for exchanging data between systems.
-For example FHIR search, FHIR REST, FHIR subscription, polling, FHIR operations, messaging, and human intervention.
+For example, FHIR search, FHIR REST, FHIR Subscription, polling, FHIR operations, messaging and human interventions.
 With these multiple options, FHIR offers the potential for greater interoperability among a wide array of systems and devices and not only EHR (Electronic Health Record) systems.